antug2001/Salad-Chef/README.md

-vi)player one can throw collection of food using t key(y key for second player),score of 100 will be deducted Pop ups for speed for both player will be offered by using s and d key for player one and two respectively If customer can be provided with food before time, remaing time will be added to player's clock
+vi)player one can throw collection of food using t key(y key for second player),score of 100 will be deducted Pop ups for speed for both player will be offered by using s and d key for player one and two respectively If customer can be provided with food before time, remaing time will be added to player's clock For wrong delivery or late delivery 100 points desucted